 Packing Tips for Traveling To Alaska

 A concealed travel pouch may be one of the most important items you bring with you on your Alaska journey.
-This unisex RFID blocking concealed travel pouch is lightweight and comes in several colors.
+This unisex RFID-blocking concealed travel pouch is lightweight and comes in several colors.

 This Anker high-speed phone charging battery is the exact one I carry with me on all of my trips.
-It can be used on a variety of phones, not just an iPhone like I have.

 My daughter gifted me this FugeTek Selfie Stick and Tripod for my birthday.
 It has Bloothtooth connectivity so it is very easy to use.
-It is made of durable aluminum and is very lightweight and easy to carry.
-I love mine and I think you will enjoy it too!

 I was never a fan of packing cubes until I tried them out!
 Now I am sold.
 These Bagail packing cubes are the exact ones I use whenever I travel.

 I never leave for any trip without bringing my Bobble filtered water bottle.
 I find it is a great size to fit into a backpack or tuck into my pocket.
-It is small enough that it does not add appreciable weight or bulk.

 This Columbia Unisex backpack is affordable and comes in several colors to select from.

-And this packable durable travel backpack is another great option when traveling to Alaska because it folds into a little pouch which would help when packing.
+This packable durable travel backpack is another great option when traveling to Alaska because it folds into a little pouch which would help when packing.

 You will be walking more than usual while in Alaska.
 A sturdy and comfortable pair of walking shoes is a must-have.
 These waterproof all-season shoes are extremely affordable and yet fashionable.